-This is a two-year program delivered Online (www.bmcc.edu) that leads to an associate degree in early childhood education.
-It is for students who are interested in working with young children, birth through age five.
+This is a two year program delivered online that leads to an associate degree in early childhood education.
+It is for students who are interested in working with young children age birth to five and their families.
 Students will acquire an understanding of developmental patterns for children birth to five in such areas as cognition, emotion, social interaction, and physical growth.
-Preparing teachers for Indian Head Start facilities nationwide is the primary focus of this program.
-A secondary focus is imparting an understanding of Native American culture as it applies to children in childcare situations.
+Students will also acquire knowledge in parent engagement and the necessary skills required to administer an early childhood program.
+Preparing teachers and administrators of Indian Head Start facilities nationwide is the primary focus of this program.
+A secondary focus is imparting an understanding of Native American culture as it applies to children in early childhood programs.